askformeal/xcpp/README.md

 ### Usage

-xgcc [file name] [argument 1， argument 2 ...]
+xgcc [file name] [argument 1, argument 2 ...]
 xgcc -h
 xgcc -help

-arguments starts with "-" will be takes as "options", while others will be passed into the executable file.
+arguments starts with "-" will be taken as "options", while others will be passed into the executable file.

 ### Options